-Radioactive contaminants, which can be naturally-occurring or be the result of oil and gas production and mining activities.
+Radioactive contaminants, which can be naturallyoccurring or be the result of oil and gas production and mining activities.

-In order to ensure that the drinking water from your tap is safe, the EPA has regulations that limit the amount of certain contaminants in water provided by public water systems.
-This requires monitoring for these contaminants.
+In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
+Food and Drug Administrative regulations establish limits for contaminants in bottled water which must provide the same protection for public health.